Who’s working today?

 • 6,000+ “running late” messages sent through call-outs

-• Created a dedicated “Running Late” action on employee’s shifts.
+• A dedicated “Running Late” action on employee’s shifts.
 The action was placed directly on the shift to reduce friction during time-sensitive moments.

-• Allowed employees to communicate lateness without triggering a call-out alert.
+• A way for employees to communicate lateness without triggering a call-out alert.

 Up next